PerformanC/TableC/docs/en-us/tablec_get.md

 # The tablec_get function

-The `tablec_get` function is used to get the value of a key using the key as a search parameter and returning the value of the key.
+The `tablec_get` function is used to get the value of a key using the key as a search parameter and returning the value of it.

 ## Usage